 Through competitions, FPS brings lessons to the next level.
 FPS encourages students to become inquirers; developing an affinity for researching, constructing, and applying complex theories and technologies.
 Real world problems are often multi-layered.
 FPS teaches students to take a step back and examine the bigger picture and understand emerging trends.
 FPS competition topics, such as nanotechnology, are explored in creative and critical ways to find solutions to global issues.
 Working in teams, ideas are refined and applied.
 In competition, students see how others solve the same problem, resulting in an incredible learning experience.

 Your child will join over 24,000 students who participate in the program annually across 20 countries or regions.
 FPS is an established program which has enriched students' lives since 1974.
 The program is taught in classrooms around the globe, including those Australia, New Zealand, China, and many others.
 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) recognizes FPS as a teaching strategy that promotes problem solving skills in their Education for Sustainable Development.
 FPS is also recognized by the National Association of Secondary School Principals (NASSP) and National Association for Gifted Children (NAGC).

 Media Coverage And Testimonials

 NYFPS participants are often recognized and highlighted in the news for their achievements.
 Features range from highlighting the impact our CmPS teams have made in their communities to the awards that students won at the New York State Conference.

 FPS has had a positive impact on many students, here are some reflections on FPS by Alumni:

+I participated in FPS throughout high school.
+My team won states my senior year and got the chance to compete at the international level.
 The experience FPS gave me is something I am grateful for and continue to be proud of.
 FPS taught me a lot throughout my years.

 Benefits By Grade Level